Kalexate [DSC]; Kayexalate; Kionex; SPS

 - Shake well before use.

-- Mix powder with liquid.
+- Mix powder with water or syrup.
 Ask the doctor how much liquid you need to use.
 Shake or mix well.

 - Have your child use the solution within 24 hours.